stealth/psc/README.md

 ```

 On the remote site (the last hop) with the shell session, no matter if its in
-a portshell, SSH, console login etc, you execute `pscr`:
+a port-shell, SSH, console login etc, you execute `pscr`:

 ```